Skip to main content

 • Tourist Visa (Multiple): USD 200 (~AED 734)

 One of the first questions Dubai residents ask when planning a Thailand trip is: how much will the visa actually cost?
 The honest answer is that it depends entirely on your nationality and which entry route applies to you.
-Visa-exempt travellers pay nothing at all, eVOA applicants pay a modest USD 35, while tourist visa applicants face embassy fees plus a range of hidden preparation costs.
+Visa-exempt travellers pay nothing at all, the small Visa-on-Arrival list can pre-pay a USD 35 eVOA, while tourist e-Visa applicants pay the government fee online plus a range of hidden preparation costs.

 This guide provides a completely transparent, dirham-by-dirham breakdown of every cost involved in getting your Thailand visa from Dubai, along with accurate processing time data so you can plan your trip with confidence.